slaclab/paws/README.md

 ## License

 Currently this code is free and open-source.
-It will be distributed with the GPL license in the near future.
+It will be distributed with some kind of license in the near future.